ChrisPritchard/GrislyGrotto/tasks.md

     - replaced with sql script in database instructions
 - [x] instructions for db
 - [x] user password hasher
+    - now in same database instructions

 - [ ] when in 'develop', direct link to views and statics
+- [ ] for wandering triangles, when off screen should jump
 - [ ] experimental new visualisation, gradient fire effect
+- [ ] second experiment: rippling triangle lattice
+- [ ] add a forced delay between comments? a few seconds from page load might ensure that spamming doesnt work while (if less than five or even ten seconds) not effecting regular users